CelestialsLLC/HolographicDisplays/README.md

 # HolographicDisplays

 ### 🔧 FORK FROM REDSTONEORE
-Old-old github: <a href="https://github.com/redstone/HolographicDisplays/issues/new">here</a>
+Old-old github: <a href="https://github.com/redstone/HolographicDisplays">here</a>

-Here only our fixes and addons from CelestialsLLC
+Here only our fixes and addons from <a href="https://github.com/CelestialsLLC/">CelestialsLLC</a>

 ### 🔧 Start
 This is a maintained version of HolographicDisplays with several bug fixes.